knaveightt/knv-elemental/README.md

 It is highly recommended to add the custom resource pack to make the elemental pearls and items look their best - also in the **.minecraft** folder is the **resourcepacks** directory, here you will need to drop the **knv-elemental_Textures** folder.
 Add the resourcepack like any normal resourcepack in-game, and you are set!

-Refer to the Wiki (in-progress) for more detailed installation instructions.
+Refer to the Wiki for more detailed installation instructions.

 ## Types of Pearls
 There are 14 new types of pearls added by this datapack.
 There are 3 types of pearls for each element (Fire, Air, Ice, Stone).
 There are also 2 additional types of ender pearls.